 Barbacoa is the name given in Mexico to slow-cooked meat that has been seasoned with spices and chiles.
 After slow cooking, the meat is tender enough to be shredded and used for tacos.

-The spices used are traditionally used throughout Mexican cuisine and the chiles used are usually rehydrated dry chiles.
+The spices used in this recipe are traditionally used throughout Mexican cuisine and the chiles used are usually rehydrated dry chiles.

 INGREDIENTS FOR BARBACOA BEEF: